-At Westport Vets, we treat small furries such as hamsters, gerbils, rats and mice, guinea pigs, ferrets and chinchillas.
+At Westport Vets, we treat small furries such as hamsters, gerbils, rats, mice, guinea pigs, ferrets and chinchillas.

-Please see below for a brief summary of caring advice but please feel free to contact our team to discuss further.
+Please see below for a brief summary of caring advice but please feel free to get in touch with our team to discuss further.

 As with all pets, it is important to do your research and ensure you are finding the right companion for you.
 You should always source your pets from reputable breeders.
 This ensures that your new friend has had the best start in life, having been cared for and well-handled.